-It is the Y's policy to not release any information about campers or their families without a signed release form.
-All medical and personal forms and information are the property of the YMCA and will remain on file after the camper leaves the program.
+It is the policy of the Y to not release any information about our children or their families without a signed release form.
+All medical and personal forms and information on the children are the property of the Y and will remain on file after the child leaves the program.